Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ## Main difference from the original repository:

 - Improve the logging
+- Final report with all the datas
 - Rewrite the entire code using classe instead of module with global variables
-- Place the bet / make - prediction and won or lose (good luck) your channel points!
+- Place the bet / make prediction and won or lose (good luck) your channel points!

 ## How to use:
 1. Clone or download this repository `git clone https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2`